God's Covenant and Glory on the Mountain

 Instructions

-- Cut a large square frame out of the black construction paper.
+- Cut a large square frame from the black construction paper, leaving a wide border and a big open window in the middle.

-- Peel a square of contact paper and stick the black frame onto the sticky side.
+- Peel one piece of contact paper and press the black frame onto the sticky side.

-- Use silver glitter glue to write "Exodus 24" or "God's Glory" on the frame.
+- Use silver glitter glue to write "Exodus 24" or "God's Glory" along the black border, and let it dry completely before hanging.

 Effective Teaching Techniques